New to collecting? Learn what to avoid on the Tutorials page.

 The growing country moved nearly everything by rail in the 1880s, and with mounting pressure to reduce the amount of time between freights an accurate timetable was increasingly important.
-For many years different railroad companies had different standards and allowed different watches, but for decades had generally accepted any 18-size watch with 15 jewels.
-In 1891 the terrible Kipton, Ohio train wreck killed several people after two trains collided because an engineer's watch had stopped, and the rules changed.
+For many years railroad companies maintained different standards by allowing different watches, but generally accepted any 18-size watch with 15 jewels.
+In 1891 two trains collided near Kipton, Ohio because an engineer's watch had stopped, killing several people, and the rules changed.

 Webster C. Ball was appointed Chief Time Inspector and new accuracy standards were adopted.
 By the turn of the century a Railroad Grade watch had to be open-face, lever-set, either 16 or 18 size, have a minimum of 17 jewels, must be adjusted for temperature and positions, and made in America.
 It had to be equipped with a steel escape wheel and a micro-regulator, and front a bold-font Arabic dial.
 The most important attribute was that it had to be accurate to within 30 seconds per week, with trainmen and engineers being required to have their watches calibrated regularly.